GabrielMunizS/Automation-challenge/README.md

 I've added the files that will be needed for the code to work correctly, change the code as you please.

-Don't waste your time sending emails, these accounts are made for the only purpose of testing, no one will see your little joke.
+Don't waste your time sending emails to these accounts.
+They are made for the only purpose of testing, no one will see your little joke.

 # Texto em português
 Este código é uma resposta a um desafio que encontrei em um curso que estou cursando.
 Este código é capaz de obter muitas informações de planilhas